What are the facts?

-Honeybee health problems are multi-factorial, with varroa most significant
+Honeybee health problems are multi-factorial, with varroa mites the most significant

 Since the 1980s, honey bees and beekeepers have had to deal with a host of new pathogens from deformed wing virus to nosema fungi, new parasites such as Varroa mites, pests like small hive beetles, nutrition problems from lack of diversity or availability in pollen and nectar sources, and possible sublethal effects of pesticides.
 These problems, many of which honey bees might be able to survive if each were the only one, are often hitting in a wide variety of combinations, and weakening and killing honey bee colonies.
 CCD may even be a result of a combination of two or more of these factors and not necessarily the same factors in the same order in every instance.

-Other pathogens–notably the gut fungus Nosema ceranae–is a major health challenge to honeybee hives today, and recent research by a team led by Kristin Traynor and including Dennis van Engelsdorp and the USDA’s Jeff Pettis has demonstrated that varroa mites are more prevalent in U.S. bee colonies than previously believed.
+Other pathogens, notably the gut fungus Nosema ceranae, are also major health challenges to honeybee hives.
+Recent research by a team led by Kristin Traynor and including van Engelsdorp and the USDA’s Jeff Pettis has demonstrated that varroa are more prevalent in US bee colonies than previously believed.
 As van Engelsdorp has explained, “We knew that varroa was a problem, but it seems to be an even bigger problem than we first thought. … Moreover, varroa’s ability to spread viruses presents a more dire situation than we suspected.”

 Statistics compiled by France’s Ministry of Agriculture underscore the multi-factorial sources of bee health problems.
-The most frequent causes of bee loss reports received were found to be: ‘pathogenic infections’ (diseases)–by far the largest source of which was varroa mites; bad beekeeping practices; starvation; and phytosanitary products.
-Probable or definite pesticide ‘intoxication’ were among the least frequent loss report causes–and, of course, neonics are only one of many classes of pesticides to which such losses can be attributed.
+The most frequent causes of bee loss reports received were found to be: ‘pathogenic infections’ (diseases)—by far the largest source of which was varroa; bad beekeeping practices; starvation; and phytosanitary products.
+Probable or definite pesticide ‘intoxication’ were among the least frequent loss reported causes—and, of course, neonics are only one of many classes of pesticides to which such losses can be attributed.

 The French Agriculture Ministry’s statistics point to another neglected source of bee health complications: modern beekeeping practices.
-The United States is the only nation in the world that annually transports half or more of all its honeybee colonies (60+%) to a single location–California’s Central Valley–where they pollinate the lucrative almond crop.
+The United States is the only nation in the world that annually transports half or more of all its honeybee colonies (60+%) to a single location—California’s Central Valley–where they pollinate the lucrative almond crop.
 From January through March, bees are trucked in from around the country, and mostly from distant Florida.
 The bees, which have barely emerged from their winter cluster, are often stressed to the breaking point.
-Then bees from around North America are mixed with one another, ensuring that a disease that surfaces in one part of the country soon spreads to California and beyond.
+Then bee hives from various parts of North America are sent to farm fields all around the country where they are combined, ensuring that diseases that surfaces in one part of the country soon spread to California and beyond.

 These stresses have been highlighted by the USDA and other oversight bodies, and the research, although preliminary, suggests bee management practices are a key health concern.
 A 2016 paper by a Swiss-Dutch team led by Peter Neumann and Tjeerd Blacquiere maintains that current beekeeping practices interfere with the process of natural selection and are weakening managed honeybees’ resistance to diseases.
 They specifically point to practices such as combating varroa mites with pesticides and culling drones for varroa control as inhibiting the development by natural selection of bees more resistant to varroa and its infections, as well as to weakening honeybees genetic diversity.